 Book Review Editor

-Carla Neuss is a postdoctoral associate in Religion and Literature at Yale Divinity School.
+Carla Neuss is a postdoctoral associate in Religion and Literature at Yale University's Institute of Sacred Music.
 She earned her PhD in Theatre and Performance Studies at UCLA in 2021.
 Her research traces transnational circulations of medieval biblical drama, exploring questions of social and spiritual transformation through performance during periods of political rupture.
 Her work has been published in Theatre Journal, Theatre Survey, Exemplaria, and the Journal of Dramatic Theory and Criticism.